 Articles - It’s called ‘Articles’, but it is actually much broader in scope.
 This searches a mega-index of hundreds of millions of academic articles from a wide range of scholarly publishers.
 There are also many image collections, maps, reference entries, repositories, audio-visual content, and hundreds of thousands of full text out-of-copyright books from the Hathi Trust collection.
 As in ‘Everything’, you will also have a range of facets to further refine your results.

-Books & Media (UWM) - This searches what has traditionally been available via the UWM online catalog (PantherCat).
-However, you will also see other UW campus items.
-A separate search tab is available to search for Course Reserve materials.
+Books & Media (UWM) - This searches what has traditionally been available via the retired UWM online catalog (PantherCat).
+However, you will also see other UW campus items when their collections overlap with ours.

 Books and Media (UW System) - This is a search of the total UW System collection, or an expanded version of the above search.
 UW-Milwaukee copies are listed first.
 If you’re looking for an item across the system to borrow, this search, or ‘Everything’, is your best choice.
-It is easy to request items from other campuses, or check on the status of items you have, if you sign in using your ePantherID.
+To request items from other campuses, sign in using your ePantherID.

-UW Digital Collections - This includes digitized and born-digital items in the UW System.
+Digital Collections (UW System) - This includes digitized and born-digital items in the UW System.
 It currently includes four collections:

 For a detailed overview of search mechanics and techquies, refer to the Search@UW Online Help page.

 Thousands of institutions worldwide use this system.
 For additional background, see this Library Journal article about this latest generation of library search engines and this AL Live broadcast about discovery services.